-Assessing the effectiveness of our primate releases includes recording pre- and post-release behaviours and other welfare indicators (using techniques such as telemetry and GPS).
-Samango monkeys are also being researched, requiring analysis of their genetic make up.
+- Assessing the effectiveness of primate releases by recording pre- and post-release behaviours and other welfare indicators